hrokr/Pybraries/folium/quakes/README.md

 <br><br>
 ### <u>Tsunami Cause Code:</u> <br>
 Valid values: 0 to 11
- - 0	Unknown
+ - 0  - 	Unknown
- - 1	Earthquake
+ - 1  - 	Earthquake
- - 2	Questionable Earthquake
+ - 2  - 	Questionable Earthquake
- - 3	Earthquake and Landslide
+ - 3  - 	Earthquake and Landslide
- - 4	Volcano and Earthquake
+ - 4  - 	Volcano and Earthquake
- - 5	Volcano, Earthquake, and Landslide
+ - 5  - 	Volcano, Earthquake, and Landslide
- - 6	Volcano
+ - 6  - 	Volcano
- - 7	Volcano and Landslide
+ - 7  - 	Volcano and Landslide
- - 8	Landslide
+ - 8  - 	Landslide
- - 9	Meteorological
+ - 9  - 	Meteorological
- - 10	Explosion
+ - 10 - 	Explosion
- - 11	Astronomical Tide
+ - 11 - 	Astronomical Tide

+ Oddly enough, the only codes present are 1, 3, and 4 which is stange because we tend to think of earthquakes (#2) causing them.
 <br><br>